ngds/ADEPT_frontend/README.md

 purpose text -- basically, what research project(s) they are looking to accomplish disclaimer boolean
 ````
+### Dictionary Management Form
+A list of terms that a user would like to have indexed by elastic search.
+While the basic submission is straightforward there are a few ways that might make it more user-friendly.

+1. Allow the upload of a .txt or csv file
+2. Provide some simple checks to notify users if there is already a similar dictionary in use
+3. Let users edit existing dictionaries
+4. Some sort of status-update tracker

+### API Key (Test Set) Request Form
+I think that this can be completely automated.
+Users just specify a dictioanary and they will receive a key and a random sample of 1-200 documents for their project.
+For security and performance reasons we can cap users at 10 API keys at a time, but I think it would make development a lot less painful if people could just quickly generate test sets.

+### Application Submission Form
+TBD

+## Pages

 ### Main-Search Page
 We are currently envisioning the that the main search page will follow the basic structure of https://data.geothermaldata.org/ with xDD articles metadata represented as cards.
 This is the information that is returned from https://xdddev.chtc.io/api/v1/articles.